 Almost every business can benefit from an online strategy — and an obvious piece of this strategy is an effective website.
 The website becomes your virtual storefront, open 24 hours 7 days a week.

 Whether you’re looking to build your first website, or if your existing site just isn’t getting the traffic or leads you were hoping for, you may wonder what it really takes to have a great website.
 A website needs to not just exist, it needs to perform.
 It needs to attract visitors, educate them and convince them to buy.
 But I know what you’re thinking – easier said than done.

-When reading this website review checklist, keep in mind that today, the web is social and interactive.
-A website can no longer stand alone or be on its own island.
-We now need to consider integrating search, design, content and conversion opportunities with our websites.
-Gone are the days where all it took was a URL, fancy Flash graphics and an expensive advertising campaign to boost traffic.
+When reading this list, keep in mind that today, the web is social and interactive.
+A website can no longer stand-alone or be on its own island.
+We now need to consider integrating search, design, content, and conversion opportunities with our websites.
+Gone are the days when all it took was a URL, fancy Flash graphics, and an expensive advertising campaign to boost traffic.

 When building a website, you may focus on the design and the layout first and pour tons of time and energy into the appearance of it.
 But answer this: “Does a website do your business any good if no one can find it?”
 The answer is no. Search engine optimization (SEO) is a crucial part of website strategy.
 In fact, it is where you should start.
 When designing a website, each page should have a specific purpose and that purpose should be tied to a single keyword to rank on.
 It takes hard work and consistency when aiming for the top spot, but these tips will help get you on your way to increasing your organic (non-paid) search engine rankings.